neuron-whisperer/jubilee/README.md

 * **Modes** - A project that demonstrates two modes, packaged into two Mode classes.
 * **Submodes** - A project that demonstrates submodes.
 * **Script** - A project that demonstrates mode scripting.
+* **Rotation** - A project that demonstrates 180-degree screen rotation.
+(Can also change screen_rotation in config.txt to 90 or 270.)

 These projects can be used for quick reference, as sandboxes to experiment with the features, or as templates for new projects with similar features.